 Advice for businesses affected by a COVID-19 case

-If your business is visited by a person infected with COVID-19, you must follow advice from Queensland Health for:
+If your business is visited by a person infected with COVID-19, follow advice from Queensland Health for:

 - closing and reopening